in-toto/attestation/README.md

     *   [Provenance]: To describe the origins of a software artifact.
     *   [Link]: For migration from [in-toto 0.9].
     *   [SPDX]: A Software Package Data Exchange document.
+    *   [Null]: May be used to describe a predicate-less attestation.

 The [processing model] provides pseudocode showing how these layers fit together.